openhab/openhab-docs/_addons_bindings/zwave/doc/inovelli/lzw31sn_0_0.md

 ### Parameter 16: LED Strip Effect

 LED Strip Effect
-This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+Addition:  To get the final code for the desired color/effect/duration, use this calculator:  https://nathanfiscus.github.io/inovelli-notification-calc/This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 100600575 may be set.

 The manufacturer defined default value is ```0```.